-On Wednesday 29 July 1858 at the Water Police Court Sydney: Henry Smith, Ralph Greyston, James McEwen, George Miller, William White, Andrew Fenn, and James Durden, seamen belonging to the ship Stately, were convicted of continued disobedience of lawful commands on the high seas, and were sentenced to twelve weeks hard labour in goal.2 If this is our James Durden he would have been 13 years old.
-As a thirteen year old he certainly could have been at sea.
-It is also conceivable that this was another person.
+On Wednesday 29 July 1858 at the Water Police Court Sydney, Henry Smith, Ralph Greyston, James McEwen, George Miller, William White, Andrew Fenn, and James Durden, seamen belonging to the ship Stately, were convicted of continued disobedience of lawful commands on the high seas, and were sentenced to twelve weeks hard labour in goal.2 If this is our James Durden he would have been 13 years old.
+As a thirteen year old he certainly could have been at sea (It is also possible that this was another person).

 James Durden enlisted at Sydney on Saturday 10 October 1863, Regimental number 547 and his occupation at time of enlistment was a bushman.3 He was 5 foot 9 inches tall and was 18 yrs old.
-On the same day the Kate, 341 Tons, embarked at Sydney with seventy-six volunteers, under the command of Captain James Holt (Former NZ resident) and Lieutenant Duncan Michie Brown,4 cleared the Heads at 2 pm with light easterly winds, which lasted till midnight of the following day, when the wind veered to North.
+On the same day the Kate, 341 Tons, embarked at Sydney with seventy-six volunteers, under the command of Captain James Holt (former New Zealand resident) and Lieutenant Duncan Michie Brown,4 and cleared the Heads at 2pm with light easterly winds, which lasted till midnight of the following day, when the wind veered to North.

 "Experienced moderate northerly winds and rain, with thunder and lightning the whole passage.
 Sighted no vessels.
 Made the Kings on Saturday 17th October, at 6 pm.
 The Kate arrived at Auckland on Tuesday 20 October 1863.
 The volunteers are described as a fine body of men, and to have behaved remarkably well.
-The following are the passengers by the Kate —Cabin Passengers. — Captain Holt, Mrs. Holt and Son, Mr and Mrs. Wilson, Mr. and Mrs Diore, Lieut Brown Steerage.5
+The following are the passengers of the Kate — Cabin Passengers: Captain Holt, Mrs. Holt and Son, Mr and Mrs. Wilson, Mr. and Mrs Diore, Lieut Brown Steerage.5

 An oath of allegiance was sworn by the troops upon arrival in Auckland.
 A Nominal Roll of those present on the Kate, sailing from Sydney, was prepared and each soldier signed beside his name, agreeing to the following oath: "We the undersigned do sincerely promise and swear that we will be faithful and bear true allegiance to her majesty the Queen and that we will serve in the Waikato Militia on the terms and conditions published in the New Zealand Government Gazette of the fifth of August 1863, until lawfully discharged in writing whereof we leave herewith affixed our names this 21st day of October 1863...27 Durden James.....".10

 These conditions included those under which land in the Waikato Country in the Province of Auckland would be granted to Volunteer Militiamen willing to perform defined military services, primarily how the land would be laid out into towns.
-Key conditions were that according to rank, higher ranks received more land.
-A private upon completing three years of service from his enrolment and having been issued with a certificate of good service, would be allocated a town allotment of one acre and a farm section of fifty acres.
-It was a requirement of his allocation of land, that he must occupy the land for three years and must not absent himself for more than one month, in any one year, without the leave of the Governor first obtained.
+Key conditions were that higher ranks received more land.
+A private, upon completing three years of service from his enrolment and having been issued with a certificate of good service, would be allocated a town allotment of one acre and a farm section of fifty acres.
+It was a requirement of his allocation of land, that he must occupy the land for three years and must not absent himself for more than one month, in any one year, without first obtaining the leave of the Governor .
 They would also receive free rations for a year and be able to retain their arms and accoutrements and be supplied with ammunition.
-They must also agree to be trained and serve as militiamen as required.
-The conditions also outlined that a private would be paid two shillings and six pence per day, with rations and other allowances.
+They must also agree to be trained and serve as militiamen as required and a private would be paid two shillings and six pence per day, with rations and other allowances.

 Upon boarding the ship from Australia each recruit was issued with a pair of blankets, a knife, fork and spoon, tin plate and a pannikin.
 On arrival at Auckland they were marched to the Albert Barracks, a short distance out of town and issued with two pairs of blue trousers with a red stripe down the leg, two blue serge jerkins, two pairs of boots and a forage cap together with other necessaries and arms.
 After a few days of elementary training they were marched nine miles to Otahuhu the main British encampment.
 From here they were posted south to various redoubts.12